la5nta/pat-docker/README.md

 ### Configuration

-Edit docker-compose.yml to suite your needs.
-As a bare minimum you should set the environment variables `PAT_MYCALL` and `PAT_LOCATOR`, and possibly `DEVNAME` to specify which soundcard to use with ardopc/direwolf/vara.
+The most convenient method to configure Pat is though the web gui.
+For more advanced configuration, edit docker-compose.yml to suite your needs.
+You'll probably need to change `DEVNAME` to specify which soundcard to use with ardopc/direwolf/vara.

 The compose file also provides an example for rigctld, configured in Pat as a rig named "dummy".
 You'll probably want to rename it, change the command